Revashan/ecommerce-analysis/README.md

 # ecommerce-analysis
-# 🛒 Customer Analytics & Segmentation Project
+#  Customer Analytics & Segmentation Project

-## 📌 Project Overview
+##  Project Overview

 This project focuses on **customer analytics and segmentation** using real-world eCommerce data from the Olist dataset.

-The objective is to analyze customer distribution and behavior, and apply **Machine Learning (KMeans clustering)** to segment customers based on engagement patterns.
+The objective is to analyze customer distribution and behavior, and apply **Machine Learning  to segment customers based on engagement patterns.

 ---